morganmcg1/ai-prefs/README.md

 ```
 ## Weave Evalutions
 Building a weave evaluation:
-1. Build a Model
+1. Build a Weave Model
+Weave Models are pydantic models.
-Models store and version information about your system, such as prompts, temperatures, and more.
+Weave Models store and version information about your system, such as prompts, temperatures, and more.
 Weave automatically captures when they are used and updates the version when there are changes.

 Models are declared by subclassing Model and implementing a predict function definition, which takes one example and returns the response.